chndlrx/chndlrx.github.io/_posts/2026-06-16-named-numbered-and-covenanted.md

 ![Black bears in the distance](/assets/img/posts/named-numbered-and-covenanted/bear-far.gif)

-That should change how I carry myself through the world he made.
+That should change how I carry myself through the world He made.
 Pay attention.
 Name things truly.
 Hold the authority I have been given the way He holds His: leaning down, keeping, merciful.
 The next time you see a bear, or a rainbow, or a sparrow on the ground, remember that not one of them is outside his notice.
 And neither are you.

 ---